 Currently, 439 nuclear reactors in 31 nations supply 15 percent of global electricity, and 31 new plants are currently under construction throughout the world, including in Finland- Europe’s first in 15 years.
 Last week, in a fascinating and expansive cover piece on nuclear power’s “new age,” The Economist reported a projection that global nuclear capacity will increase from 370 gigawatts currently to 520 gigawatts by 2030.
 The United States is bracing for a number of applications to construct the country’s first new reactor in almost 30 years thanks to recent changes in the Nuclear Regulatory Commission’s (“NRC”) permitting process.
-Previously, potential plant operators had to apply for two different permits- one to build the plant and a second to actually start operating it.
+Previously, potential plant operators had to apply for two different permits- one to build the plant and a second to actually start operating it, this mainly because they needed to make sure transformer field repairs were done before opening the plant.
 Billions could be spent on plant construction but the operating permit might get held up during a lengthy review process or even be denied in its entirety.
 These two permits have now been merged into a “combined construction and operating license.”
 (That’s not to say the review process isn’t short; the NRC estimates that it will take up to 2.5 years to review each application.)
 The NRC should receive 12 applications before the close of 2007, and expects 15 more in 2008- if nuclear power isn’t on your list of green hot topics, it will be quite soon.

 So, if the regulatory climate for nuclear power is relaxing, utilities are anticipating legislation that will mandate steep reductions in greenhouse gas emissions, and given nuclear’s promises of cheap, clean energy (particularly when compared to coal plants), what’s actually stopping us from rallying around it as green power source?
 The reasons, unfortunately, are legion.
 While the uranium that powers the reactor core of a nuclear plant is relatively abundant, inexpensive, and sourced from places like Canada and Australia- significantly less hostile towards Western interests than most of OPEC- nuclear plants are tremendously expensive to build.
 The most junior of America’s plants, in Watts Barr, Tennessee, took 23 years to build at a cost of $6.9 billion.
 Safety is always a concern- though new technology from firms like General Electric and Westinghouse is said to make construction and operation cheaper, simpler, and safer.
 Last year, America’s nuclear plants were online 90 percent of the time and, since 1977, improvements in steam turbine efficiency and other reactor technology have increased the country’s total nuclear output by 5,000 megawatts- equivalent to the addition of five new reactors.